amitandale/Vibe-Studio/README_SUPABASE.md

 2. Change into the deploy checkout (see workflow output for `deploy_dir`).
 3. Review `ops/supabase/lanes/credentials.env` and adjust the lane Postgres and `supabase_admin` passwords if needed.
 These values are committed for the dev VPS so CI/CD can reuse them automatically.
-4. Generate the lane env files (they will pick up the credentials from `credentials.env`):
+4. Generate the lane env files (they will pick up the credentials from `credentials.env`).
+   Copy `ops/supabase/lanes/lane.env.example` to `ops/supabase/lanes/<lane>.env` for each lane first, then replace the placeholder values with the real configuration before running the provisioning helper:

 ```bash
 ./scripts/supabase/provision_lane_env.sh main --pg-super-role supabase_admin --pg-super-password '<supabase-admin-password>'